DNA-Evolutions/Docker-REST-TourOptimizer/Sandboxes.md

 For more detailed instructions, refer to the [Docker-REST-TourOptimizer README](https://github.com/DNA-Evolutions/Docker-REST-TourOptimizer/blob/main/README.md).

-The JOptTourOptimizer also supports a fire and forget mode, allowing you to submit optimization requests without waiting for immediate results.
+The JOptTourOptimizer also supports a fire-and-forget mode, allowing you to submit optimization requests without waiting for immediate results.
 This is particularly useful for handling large datasets or complex optimization scenarios.
-For more information on the fire and forget mode, refer to its [documentation](https://github.com/DNA-Evolutions/Docker-REST-TourOptimizer/blob/main/TourOptimizerWithDatabase.md).
+For more information on the fire-and-forget mode, refer to its [documentation](https://github.com/DNA-Evolutions/Docker-REST-TourOptimizer/blob/main/TourOptimizerWithDatabase.md).

 ### 2. Sandboxes for Accessing the Locally Running TourOptimizer Engine
 You can use several sandboxes implemented via code-server and Docker to interact with the locally running TourOptimizer engine.
 These sandboxes provide an easy way to experiment with the optimizer without setting up a complete development environment.

-Please note that each sandbox is a docker container and you need to connect to a local JOptTourOptimizer via the endpoint `http://host.docker.internal:8081` instead of ~`http://localhost:8081`~.
+Please note that each sandbox is a docker container, and you need to connect to a local JOptTourOptimizer via the endpoint `http://host.docker.internal:8081` instead of ~`http://localhost:8081`~.

 #### Python Sandbox